FlatTrackio/FlatTrack/docs/CONFIGURATION.md

 - [Configurable values](#sec-1)

-FlatTrack is solely configured to run with environment variables; Here are the variables to configure FlatTrack with.
+FlatTrack is solely configured to run with environment variables (or a `.env` file in the same directory as the FlatTrack binary, such as `/app/.env`); Here are the variables to configure FlatTrack with.

 # Configurable values<a id="sec-1"></a>